imAIgene-Dream3D/BEHAV3D/chatbot/README.md

 - Bump `KNOWLEDGE_VERSION`, rebuild the index when indexed sources changed, and rerun API scenarios.

-### Add an experiment reference
+### Add experiment-specific context

-Add reviewed, provenance-labelled examples to `docs/source/assistant/reference_experiment_profiles.md`.
+Do not add named experiments or saved numeric settings to default guidance or RAG.
+`docs/source/assistant/reference_experiment_profiles.md` is a generalized phenotype guide despite its legacy filename.
+Add reusable scientific rules there only when they are phrased in measurable image/behavior properties.

 If local experiment README or YAML formats need new parsing, update `_experiment_reference_context()` and `_compact_experiment_config()`.

 Keep paths, large feature arrays, and irrelevant defaults out of model context.
-The assistant may compare a historical profile with the current experiment, but must ask for current measurements before proposing an edit.
+The assistant may use a reference supplied for the current dataset, but must ask for current measurements before proposing an edit when the reference does not establish them.

 ### Change the chat UI or quick buttons